-I'm high in the Swiss Alps in a tiny mountain hut called Ebenalp.
+I'm high in the Swiss Alps in a tiny mountain hut perched just under the high plateau called Ebenalp.
 Here, a spry grandpa in a sweater as worn as his face pulls a wide-eyed child onto his lap to teach him to drum with old wooden spoons, as the old-timer next to him pumps on his squeezebox.
 Tall, sloppy mugs of beer stoke the commotion.
 I'm immersed in the conviviality, but eventually climb upstairs to my lofty bunk.

 Hours later, unable to sleep, I poke my head out of the tiny window and look wearily down on the raging party.
 Finally, the gang packs up their rucksacks and hikes out, disappearing over the ledge and into the moonlit forest.
 When their singing voices finally fade, it's quiet and I sleep, marveling at how the Swiss make mountains fun.

 I'm in Appenzell, a region with none of the famous mountains but the best cow culture.
 Appenzell is Switzerland's most traditional region — and long the butt of jokes because of it.
 They say you should set your watch back 10 years when you cross the cantonal border.
 Entire villages meet in town squares to vote.
 Until 1989, the women of Appenzell couldn't vote on local issues.
 But lately the region has become more progressive.
 Locals brag that in 2000 its schools were the first in Switzerland to make English — rather than French — mandatory.